Donate your Diet to Science

 I’m not a healthcare expert, but I have a number of suggestions.
 First, the paperwork of insurance companies and government programs is toxic.
 Fighting insurance companies or being considered a cheat by L&I industrial insurance itself causes stress-related health problems and wastes everyone’s time.

 I suggest that industrial insurance, junk food taxes, and pollution taxes fund the uninsured as a “public option.”
 This would let you choose a doctor who would bill this single-payer fund at a rate that 80% of doctors consider adequate.
-20% of doctors might have a co-pay if they’re in demand.
-People could choose to pay a little more to stay with their chosen doctor.
+The other 20% of doctors might have a co-pay if they’re in demand.
+People could choose to pay a little more for top doctors, but the rest would be essentially pre-paid with “responsibility taxes,” fees that help reduce disease, making America healthy again.

 Many providers “milk” Medicare and waste patients’ time with unnecessary visits and tests, therefore, there should be incentives that reward providers for delivering better outcomes for less money.
 Share 5, 10, or 20% of the reductions in health care costs with the providers.

 Government should incrementally buy out insurance interests, transitioning premiums to the public option, and then retrain insurance employees, potentially as healthcare professionals.
-As more people choose this “polluter-funded, single-payer” public option, insurance premiums won’t go down a rat hole, and more money will be available to cover higher food prices, which are easily avoided for those wishing to do so.
+As more people choose this “polluter-funded, single-payer” public option, insurance premiums won’t go down a rat hole.
+And taxed processed foods could be easily avoided by buying bulk, unprocessed whole foods.